adaltas/node-csv/README.md

 ----

 This module is to be considered in alpha stage.
-It is part of an ongoing effort to split the current CSV module into complementary module with a cleaner design and the latest stream implementation.
-However, the code has been important with very little changes and you should feel confident to use it in your code.
+It is part of an ongoing effort to split the current CSV module into complementary modules with a cleaner design and the latest stream implementation.
+However, the code has been imported with very little changes and you should feel confident to use it in your code.

 Usage
 -----